parrt/msds692/hw/recommender.md

     host = f.read().strip()
 ```

+The starterkit has `localhost` in it so you can test locally before deploying to your server.

 It also reads some pickled "truth" data structures that encode the articles from my solution's web server.
+That data was generated with [pickle_truth.py](https://github.com/parrt/msan692/blob/master/hw/code/recommender/pickle_truth.py).

-Here is a sample run:
+Here is a sample test run:

 ```
 $ cd ~/grading/MSAN692/recommender-parrt